Call for Proposals: Africans Products // Terroirs Africains

 - Must have experience in the field of agricultural development in Africa

-- Must not to be a student association
+- May not be a student association

 - Eligibility of the African Partner:

-- Must actively participate in the design and implementation of the project
+- Must participate actively in the project

 - Eligibility of the Project